LDMX-Software/pflib/tool/README.md

 This tool opens up a rudimentary terminal with various menus and submenus with commands for configuring the chips and aquiring data.

+Look at the [detector](detector) subdirectory for the detector-wide (multiple polarfire) configuration executable.

 This document is meant to give an overview of its design and provide some manual documentation on its properties.
 We assume that `pftool` is already successfully built.
 More detail about the menu commands within pftool is given